dcunited001/dcunited001.github.io/_drafts/_ideas.md

 ### dream where someone tried to set me up to drown in a flood

-- (when writing this, separate the dream's & my injection of interpretations)
+- (when writing this, separate the dreams & my injection of interpretations)

 Basically, someone from my childhood tried to set me up in a situation